-CCB is offering opportunities to MSc and PhD students interested in conducting predator related research in Botswana.
-Candidates should have a good academic record, hold a BSc or MSc degree and have a particular interest in predator ecology or human-wildlife conflict.
+CCB is offering opportunities to MSc and PhD students interested in conducting carnivore related research in Botswana.
+Candidates should have a good academic record, hold a BSc or MSc degree and have a particular interest in carnivore ecology or human-wildlife conflict.
 Students should be affliliated with a university and be able to obtain suitable financial support to conduct and adequately complete their field research.

 We welcome applications in any related topic, this may include:

-Human attitudes in rural communities towards predators; Human interaction between rural communities and predators; Effective farm management techniques to promote coexistence with predators; Effectiveness of predator education or community programmes, Economic cost of predation in farmlands; Development of tourism and community benefits related to predators in farmlands; Development of novel technology for conflict mitigation, and; Related veterinary projects.
+Human attitudes in rural communities towards carnivores; Human interaction between rural communities and carnivores; Effective farm management techniques to promote coexistence with carnivores; Effectiveness of carnivore education or community programmes, Economic cost of predation in farmlands; Development of tourism and community benefits related to carnivores in farmlands; Development of novel technology for conflict mitigation, and; Related veterinary projects.

 Costs & Funding Students will be responsible for finding their own funding for a chosen research project, for meeting travel costs to/from Botswana and for providing adequate medical insurance cover for the duration of their placement.
 CCB will levy a fee of $600(U.S.) per month on all students, for the use of facilities such as accommodation, utilities, research support and administration services.
 Funding and bursaries may be available from a home college/university or global conservation organizations.
 CCB can assist with formal proposals by endorsing an application.
 Research councils, overseas universities and charitable foundations are also potential sources of student research funding.